Hewwll

 Discuss This!
 Discuss This!

-Studies have shown well-educated couples are less likely to divorce or separate than less-educated couples, but a new study coming out of Rutgers School of Social Work has discovered racial differences in these findings.
+Studies have shown well-educated couples are less likely to divorce or separate than less-educated couples, but a study coming out of Rutgers School of Social Work has discovered racial differences in these findings.

 The study, which was published in the journal Family Relations, found white women with higher education levels are less likely to divorce or separate than white women with less education, but the same cannot be said for African-American women.